Injustice: Gods Among Us (comics): Year Two

 A squadron of Green Lanterns journey to Earth to arrest Superman but are defeated by Sinestro and Yellow Lantern reinforcements.
 The Green Lanterns yield and, over Sinestro's objections, are taken prisoner.
 Gardner, covertly observing, confirms Superman's alliance with the Sinestro Corps and warns the Guardians.
 In response, the Guardians dispatch all available Green Lanterns, including the sentient planet Mogo, to Earth in a final attempt to defeat Superman.

 The battle rages on Earth and above it, with the Green Lanterns attacking the Sinestro Corps and Batman's resistance attacking the Hall of Justice.
 Luthor warns Gordon that Barbara's identity as Oracle has been compromised, and the two teleport to the Watchtower to stop Cyborg from finding the resistance.
 Gordon defeats Cyborg at the cost of his own life.

 Black Canary, out for revenge for Superman's murder of Green Arrow, defeats Superman with the aid of a kryptonite bullet.
 However, Superman becomes a Yellow Lantern fueled by the fear he instills in others.
 He kills Black Canary, and then with the collective fear of the live-streamed killing, proceeds to kill Ganthet and Mogo by crashing them both into the Sun.
 Seeing the tide of the battle turn, Batman orders a retreat.

 Gardner and Stewart are killed in the fighting, along with at least a quarter of the Sinestro Corps, and Hal Jordan is forced to become a Yellow Lantern to save Carol Ferris.
-Black Canary is also seemingly killed, but rescued by Doctor Fate and taken to another universe.
-Several members of Superman's League are prisoners of the resistance, including Flash, Cyborg, and Robin.
+Black Canary is revealed to have been rescued by Doctor Fate and taken to another universe.
+Several members of Superman's League are prisoners of the resistance, including the Flash, Cyborg, and Robin.
 Yet Superman's League continues to rule Earth, and he has proven his willingness to kill on a mass scale to continue doing so.